Updated: Feb 18, 2019

-It’s been said that you never know who you had in your life until they are gone.
+It’s been said that you never know who you had in your life until they are no longer present.
 And that you never really realize what you had until its gone.

 I hope to stir a little appreciation for what you have and who you know today!